kino-ma/Wasmore/README.md

-# Serverless edge
+# Wasmore
-Prototype implementation of my research, which is trying to make edge computing with FaaS faster.
+**Wasmore** gives FaaS computing *more* speed, with *Wasm*.

-In this prototype, we use WebAssembly to decrease startup time.
+Prototype implementation of my research, which make FaaS computing faster by combinating WebAssembly and container.